In Genesis 6:3 God says, “My Spirit shall not always strive with man, for that he also is flesh: yet his days shall be a hundred and twenty years.”

 After Job went through a number of very serious trials, including having his ten children killed by Satan, he was delivered, and lived another 140 years seeing his sons and his sons' sons, even four generations (Job 42:16).
 This means that his age was 140 plus whatever age he was when his ten adult children died.

 We don't know exactly when Job lived.
 But he could have lived after the time of Abraham, Isaac, and Jacob.
 This could fit because Job only lived 140 years after all his trials were over (Job 42:16).
 God, in essence, gave Job a “new” or “second” life (including ten more children) because of all that he had been through.
-And since after the time of Abraham, Isaac, and Jacob men's lives were now limited to about 120 to 140 years, his “new” or “second” life, so to speak, was then limited to 140 years.
+And since after the time of Abraham, Isaac, and Jacob men's lives were now limited to about 140 years, his “new” or “second” life, so to speak, was then limited to 140 years.

 Anna, the prophetess (Luke 2:36–37), was of a great age—and was still alive at the time the Bible mentions her!
 We don't know how much longer she lived before she died, but the Bible says that she had been married for 7 years, and had been a widow for 84 years.
 Considering that she was an adult, at least 20 years of age (see When Does a Person Become an Adult?) when she got married, she was at least 111 years old at the time that Joseph and Mary brought Jesus into the temple (20+7+84=111).
 (Some people, and some Bible translations, say that she was “an 84-year-old widow,” as opposed to “a widow for 84 years,” but this is incorrect.)